shipyardapp/Shipyard-Documentation/docs/tutorials/github-vessel.md

 ![](../.gitbook/assets/shipyard_2022_12_05_10_54_20.png)

-5. Sign into GitHub if you haven't already.
-If you are signed in, you will be taken to GitHub to select which GitHub organization you want to connect to Shipyard.
+5. You'll be taken to GitHub to sign in then to the GitHub Installations page.
 Choose the organization where you cloned the repository from earlier.

 ![](../.gitbook/assets/shipyard_2022_12_05_10_56_52.png)